MA Degree Program

 Core Requirements

-1. Core Courses: Students must complete 3 core courses during the Autumn and Winter Quarters in the 2023-2024 academic year - 1 core course in the Autumn Quarter and 2 core courses in the Winter Quarter.
+Core Courses: Students must complete 3 core courses.
+Usually one course per quarter in the Autumn, Winter, and Spring Quarters in the 2024-2025 academic year.
 CREEES MA students must enroll in the required core courses for 5 units, for a letter grade, and with the REES course subject code.
-Core course offerings change every year.
-The core courses for the 2023-24 academic year are:
+Core course offerings may change every year.
+The core courses offered in the 2024-2025 academic year are:

 Electives